Supporting the growth and development of the fetus

-Pregnancy brings about significant physical and emotional changes.
-Protein during this period helps promote the development of the baby's muscles, bones and organs in the womb.
+The journey of pregnancy brings significant physical and emotional changes.
+Protein during this phase helps promote the development of muscles, bones and organs in the baby's womb.

 Breast tissue development and milk production

-Protein is essential for the production of prolactin, which is needed to help breast tissue grow and produce milk for breastfeeding.
-Therefore, during pregnancy and after giving birth, women need to supplement protein for their bodies.
+Protein is an essential requirement for the production of prolactin, which is necessary to help breast tissue develop and produce breast milk.
+Therefore, during pregnancy and after giving birth, women need to supplement their bodies with protein.

 Supports energy levels and muscle function

-Protein helps manage energy levels, stabilize blood sugar and reduce fatigue.
-It also supports muscle strength, which is important for a mother's health during pregnancy.
+Protein helps manage energy levels, stabilize blood sugar levels and reduce fatigue.
+It also supports muscle strength, which is important for mothers to have more health during pregnancy.

-As pregnancy progresses, blood volume, tissue mass, and fluid retention increase.
-Protein plays a role in maintaining fluid balance, strengthening maternal tissues, and reducing fluid retention.
+As pregnancy progresses, blood volume, tissue mass and retained fluid increase.
+Protein plays a role in maintaining fluid balance, strengthening maternal tissues and reducing fluid retention.

 Some protein-rich foods are good for pregnancy

-Red meats such as beef, pork and chicken contain high-quality protein, rich in iron, choline and B vitamins.
+Red meats such as beef, pork and chicken contain high-quality protein, rich in iron, choline and vitamin B.

-Adding whole grains can help pregnant women meet their increased calorie needs, and are rich in B vitamins, fiber, and magnesium.
+Supplementing grains can help pregnant women meet their increased calorie needs, rich in vitamin B, fiber and magnesium.

-For those who prefer vegan or vegetarian sources, incorporate plant-based protein sources like quinoa, lentils, chickpeas, and soy.
+For those who prefer vegan or vegetarian food sources, combine plant protein sources such as quinoa, lentils, chickpeas and soy.

-To effectively supplement nutrients for mother and baby, pregnant women should consult doctors and specialists for a safe pregnancy.
+To effectively supplement nutrients for mother and baby, pregnant women should consult doctors and specialists to ensure a safe pregnancy.